Medical Image Segmentation With UNET

 Defines utility functions cvtColor and func.

-Here are the definitions of two assistance functions.
+Here is the code of two utility functions.
 If the values of the pixels are less than 255, the first function ('cvtColor') sets the values to 0.
 Applying the 'cvtColor' function to every pixel in an image is what the second function ('func') does.

 # Define a function to convert color space to RGB